All posts

 1. Run npx rvue-cli enable in the repo root and complete the one-time GitHub auth if prompted.

-2. Commit the generated .cursor/skills/ (and any MCP config you use) so the whole team and CI benefit.
+2. Commit .rvue/, .cursor/skills/, and AGENTS.md (and any MCP config you use) so the whole team and CI benefit.

 3. Use Cursor, Copilot, Claude Code, Codex, Windsurf, or Gemini CLI as usual; they’ll pick up the skill and MCP server according to their docs.

-For full setup, CLI options, and MCP installation, see our docs and getting started. rvue is the bridge between your team’s real behavior and every AI coding tool that supports Agent Skills and MCP - one command, one standard, many tools.
+For full setup, CLI options, and MCP installation, see our docs and the quickstart. rvue is the bridge between your team’s real behavior and every AI coding tool that supports Agent Skills and MCP—one command, one standard, many tools.

 Continue reading